efficios/barectf/doc/examples/barectf-tracepoint/README.md

 Run this example:

-    ./barectf-tracepoint-barectf
+    ./barectf-tracepoint-barectf-linux-fs

-The complete CTF trace is written to the `ctf` directory.
+The complete CTF trace is written to the `ctf-linux-fs` directory.

 You may run the example with any arguments; they will be recorded, as string fields in the events of the binary stream, e.g.:

-    ./barectf-tracepoint-barectf this argument and this one will be recorded
+    ./barectf-tracepoint-barectf-linux-fs this argument and this one will be recorded

 ## LTTng-UST tracing